katerynaf/security/README.md

     `try: from _private.passwords import *`
     `except: pass`

-    Include error handling in the import above because the original file should NOT exist in your production environment and thus the import will fail in your production environment.
-The exact coding of the above depends on whether you use a private directory to store your secret files (the above is the default configuration).
+    Include error handling in the code above because the original file should NOT exist in your production environment and the above import will therefore fail in your production environment.
+The exact coding above will depend on how/where you store files (the above works for the default configuration).

 9. Store your secret information as Python variable statements in a standard python file.
-Do NOT span lines -- this is a limitation of the program, although someone could easily revise the code to handle multiple lines with a little bit of work.
-For example, your passwords.py file might look something like:
+Do NOT span lines -- this is a limitation of the program.
+With a little work, someone could revise the code to handle multiple lines, but this works for my needs (I store all of my secrets as single-lined variables).
+For example, a passwords.py file might look something like:

     `MYSQL_PASSWORD = "MyExample!password4"`
     `SENDGRID_PWD = "THisIS_my44sendgridpwd"`
     `LOGGLY_URL = "http://logs-01.loggly.com/inputs/00-00-00-00-00/"`

 10. Deploy your code (maybe use 'push-to-deploy' and git).
-Include encrypted files (such as passwords.rc4) in your deployment, but DO NOT include unencrypted files from `_private/` (or your `security.key` file) in the deployment.
+Include encrypted files (such as `passwords.rc4`) in your deployment, but DO NOT include unencrypted files from the `_private/` directory, nor your `security.key` file, in the deployment.
 You should deploy the `security.key` file manually as noted in step 4 above.

-For example, I install the `security.key` file in the custom Ubuntu Image that I use on Google Compute Engine so it is available to all instances.
-Use the `.gitignore` file to keep the original private files and your security key out of the GIT repo.
+    I install my `security.key` file in a custom Ubuntu Image that I use on Google Compute Engine; it is then available to all instances.
+Use the `.gitignore` file to keep private files and your security key out of the GIT repo.

 You're done!